portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Actual # quotes: the number of quotes in the historic prices list of a security.

+- Amount: The Gross Amount of a transaction or the total amount of money before any taxes and fees.

 - Change in Price (period): the difference in historic quotes between the last and first quote of a specified time span, expressed as a percentage.
 The period may be denoted in years (e.g., 1 year, 2 years, 3 years) or as a date range (From yyyy-mm-dd to yyyy-mm-dd).
 If the duration is in years, the last date is today, and the first date is today minus x years.

 - Change on Previous Day (amount) or Δ amount: the absolute difference between the latest retrieved quote and the previous one (which is most likely the quote from the previous day).

 - Change on Previous Day (%) or Δ %: the difference between the latest retrieved quote and the previous one (which is most likely the quote from the previous day), expressed as a percentage.

+- Cash account: A financial account for holding and managing money.

 - Completeness of historic quotes: the ratio between the actual and expected number of historic quotes of a security, expressed as a percentage.

 - Currency: the currency for a security chosen at its creation, which becomes immutable after the initial transaction involving this security.

+- Date: The date of a transaction such as Buy or Sell.
 - Date of first historical quote: The first date for which you have historical prices of a security.

 - Date of last historical quote: The last date for which you have historical prices of the security.
 It's important to note that having these dates does not necessarily mean you have all intermediate historical prices.